How Proper Nutrition Powers Your Workouts

 Replenish and Recover

 Let’s not forget about rest days!
-It’s just as important to eat well on rest days.
+It’s equally as important to eat well on rest days as you do before and after you workout.
 This gives your muscles time to heal while still providing them with all the necessary vitamins, minerals, and other nutrients required for optimal performance when you resume exercising again in a few days’ time.

 Proper nutrition is the foundation of any successful fitness journey.
 You can’t just hit the gym and expect to see results if you’re not fueling your body with the right stuff.
 That means ditching the junk food and sugary drinks and focusing on whole, nutrient-dense foods.